patrickTumulty/Scaler/README.md

 OSCRecieve.sc

-Once opened, follow the instructions to set up the synth def.
+Once opened, follow the instructions in OSCRecieve.sc to set up the sound engine.

 Step Two:

 In the top hand corner select

-File > Midi Config
+File >> Midi / OSC Config

-Once in this window select your midi device form the drop down menu and enter in your IP Address.
-Once completed click and save and then exit the window.
+Once in this window select your midi device form the drop down menu and enter in the IP Address where you want to send your signals.
+Once completed click the SAVE SETTINGS button and then exit the window.
-You should notice now in the bottom bar your midi device and IP Address.
+You should notice now, on the main interface, in the bottom status bar your midi device and IP Address.
+This confirms that you have entered all your information correctly.

+Pressing the SAVE SETTINGS button also sets up your OSC Client.

 Step Three:

-Click on the CONFIG button to step up your OSC Client.

 At this point you should already have a scale selected.

-Next select either 12 TET or New Scale (This will change which scale is being sonified)
+At the bottom of the main interface you will see two buttons labled 12 TET and New Scale.
+These two buttons let you toggle between which scale you would like to sonify.

 You should notice now that the 8 roman numeral buttons are no longer greyed out.
-Assuming that your SuperCollider server has been instantiated you can now select the 8 roman numeral buttons to begin hearing the chords 1 - 8 of your scale.
-You can change between 12TET or New Scale at anytime to compare the difference.
+Assuming that your SuperCollider server is running and you have instantiated the appropriate code blocks in the OSCReceive.sc file, you can now select the 8 roman numeral buttons to begin hearing the chords 1 - 8 of your scale.
+You can change between 12TET or
+New Scale at anytime to compare the difference.
 (Note: Changing from 12TET to New Scale wont take effect until you select a new chord or the same chord again)